Cricut Tips for beginners

 Cricut tips for beginners -turn off bleed when printing waterslide paper

-Doing a lot of T-Shirts?
+Doing a lot of T-shirts?

 Getting designs centred on t-shirts and hoodies can be a bit of guesswork and practice.
 To make it a little easier consider using a T-Shirt ruler.
 T-shirt rulers have measurements that easily mark the center of the shirt and are available in a wide variety of sizes.
 If you don’t want to use a rule, pull a t-shirt out of your dresser and use it as a template to get your design in the right spot before pressing it on.